-Python 3 Tutorial
+Python Tutorial, Python 3

 Python is an interpreted objected oriented programming language.
 It is cross platform which means you can run it on Windows, Linux, and MacOS.

 It is interpreted in the sense that the compiler executes the code line by line when processing the files.

 Python can be used to create desktop and web applications among other things.
 It is usually used in Artificial Intelligence systems.
 Artificial Intelligence in a layman's terms is a computer system that does cool things like read your mind and predicate the future.

 You login on YouTube, and watch and a couple of videos then bam!
 The next song you had in mind is revealed to you via the suggestions list.
 You buy something on Amazon and it knows that it needs to go with.

 Python is totally cool for such applications.
 In fact, with artificial intelligence, you literally give the application the power of prophecy and you can predicate the future based on what has happened.
 Yes prophecy but without the belief in a supreme being and most importantly no faith is required for the prophecies.
 Just past data gets the job done.